 Down Syndrome and Incontinence

-October is Down Syndrome Awareness month, and we want to use this opportunity to boost awareness of an often-overlooked aspect of Down Syndrome: incontinence.
+October is Down Syndrome Awareness Month, and we want to use this opportunity to boost awareness of an often-overlooked aspect of Down syndrome: incontinence.
 Approximately 1 in every 700 babies will be born with Down syndrome, or about 6,000 babies each year.
 Many children, teens, and adults with Down syndrome will also develop some level of incontinence.

-A study conducted in Germany found that over 17% had nocturnal enuresis and 16% had daytime urinary incontinence.
+A study conducted in Germany found that over 17% had nocturnal enuresis (night time incontinence) and 16% had daytime urinary incontinence.
 One explanation for the high rates of incontinence in people with Down syndrome is the delay of neural pathways in the brain.
 Children (ages 4-12) and adults (30+) had the highest prevalence of incontinence, likely due to the slowed development of children and the accelerated aging of adults with Down syndrome.

 More Tranquility Blogs